-The Company acquired Digifonica in December 2013.
-Pursuant to the terms in the Share Purchase Agreement (the "SPA") the Company acquired 100% of Digifonica from the seller, the CEO of the Company (the "Seller"), for a cash payment of \$800,000 and 389,023,561 common shares of the Company.
+The Company acquired Digifonica in December 2013 by way of a Share Purchase Agreement (the "SPA"), pursuant to which the Company purchased 100% of the shares of Digifonica from the seller, the CEO of the Company (the "Seller"), for a cash payment of \$800,000 and 389,023,561 common shares of the Company.
 The assets acquired through the acquisition were VoIP-related patented technology, including patents for Lawful Intercept, routing, billing and rating, mobile gateway, advanced interoperability solutions, intercepting voice over IP communications, and uninterrupted transmission of internet protocol transmissions during endpoint changes.